Trigger warning: suicide

 Katie’s eyes became sad.
 She said, “My boyfriend killed himself.”
 My heart sank, my eyes filled with tears, and I told her, “So did mine.
 I was 16, and it was devastating.”
 Katie and I sat there in disbelief for a few moments and then she said, “I am 16.”
 Her father, slightly stunned, said, “I think you were meant to sit next to us.”
 I nodded and struggled to maintain my composure.
 Mentally, I was flashing back to all those years before of the immense hurt, despair, loneliness, and guilt you are left with when you are the collateral damage of suicide.

-I said, “I know you aren’t asking, but I feel compelled to tell you … in December of 1987, I was 8 years old when my father killed himself.”
+I said, “I know you aren’t asking, but I feel compelled to tell you … in December of 1987, I was 8 years old when my father died by suicide.”
 I shared with her my deep grief, abandonment, confusion, and what was basically the end of my childhood innocence.
 I told her how I kept everything inside; it was simply too much to process, too much to understand, and it led to years of poor choices, self-destructive behavior, and a lack of self-love.

 My father’s suicide became the dismantling of what little family I had and left his children with the stigma associated with being the child of a parent who died by suicide.
 I spent years not knowing how to process it, and I had never met anyone who could relate.
 Then when I was 16 years old, I dated a guy who understood.
 He, too, had lost a family member to suicide to whom he was very close.
 It may seem like an odd thing over which to bond, but I assure you it’s comforting, soothing even, that another person understands your pain without needing all the details.